Analysis | Clayton Kershaw’s injury shouldn’t derail the Dodgers’ World Series aspirations

 That’s a two-win difference over the rest of the season for a team projected to win 106 games, 16 more than the Arizona Diamondbacks who are second in the NL West.

-It’s also possible the Dodgers decide to upgrade their pitching staff at the trade deadline.
+It’s also possible the Dodgers upgrade their pitching staff at the trade deadline.

 [The best player available at MLB trade deadline is probably someone you’ve never heard of]